 If you've got the budget, this is without doubt the monitor to own for high end video and FX work.

-The Eizo CG247X and the CG248 are the smaller companions to the CG319X.
+The Eizo CG247X is the smaller companions to the CG319X.

-The CG247X is the 2K version - again with amazing colour accuracy, excellent automatic in-built calibration, and fantastic support for DCI true blacks.
+The CG247X is the much smaller, 2K version - again with amazing colour accuracy, excellent automatic in-built calibration, and fantastic support for DCI true blacks.

 The CG279X sits in-between these two monitors, with 2560 by 1440 resolution, meaning you can edit & preview 1080p footage at 1:1 and still have room for timing strips etc. on screen.
-It's our personal favourite here at Image Science that we think strikes an excellent balance of performance, size, and price for video and VFX work.
+It's our personal favourite here for those needing deep blacks for video work - we think overall strikes an excellent balance of performance, size, and price for video and VFX work.